 The most obvious benefit of having a portable guitar amp is the fact that you can take it anywhere with you – car, train, plane, beach, street… or even just around the house.
 Having one allows you to leave your more expensive/heavier/more fragile amps at home, but still be able to hear yourself play.

 The fact that they are battery-powered means that you don’t need to find somewhere to plug in, allowing you to practice (and sometimes perform) anytime, anywhere.

 With so many styles on offer, it can be difficult to decide what portable amp you actually need.
 As always, it will depend on your budget and aspirations.

 Do you just want something to chuck in your guitar bag so you can practice when you’re on vacation or travelling around?
 If so, one of the smaller amps coming in at under $50 are excellent.
 You don’t get a great deal of power, tone or control, but they give your guitar a decent voice on the road and it’s better than playing unplugged!

-However, if you are planning to do some busking or performing with others, you’ll need something a bit more powerful with a little more power and tonal control.
-Just realize that the more power and control you have, the more you have to spend.
+However, if you are planning to do some busking or performing with others, you’ll need something with a little more power and tonal control.
+Just be aware that the more power and control you ask for, the more you will have to spend.

 The Final Word

 As we’ve mentioned, finding the best portable guitar amp for your needs will essentially depend on what you want from the amp.
 Define your purposes, then check out some of the amps on our chart for inspiration.
 Good luck with your new travel amp!